DanZinagri/NicheD20/docs/Skills/Mental Skills/Diplomacy.md

 ---
-tags: ['Skills', 'Mental']
+tags:
+  - Skills
+  - Mental
-PageType: 'Skills'
+PageType: Skills
-SkillTyp: 'Mental'
+SkillTyp: Mental
-Attr: 'Psy'
+Attr: Psy
 share: true
 ---

 #### Associated Ability Modifier: Psyche
 Diplomacy is used to persuade others to agree with you, gather information, or improve your standing with a creature.
 ## Common Uses